DIYgod/RSSHub/website/docs/install/config.md

 ## Access Control Configurations

-RSSHub supports access control via access key/code, allowlisting and denylisting, enabling any will activate access control for all routes. `ALLOW_LOCALHOST: true` will grant access to all localhost IP addresses.
+RSSHub supports access control using access keys/codes.
+Enabling it will activate global access control, and lack of access permission will result in denied access.

 ### Allowlisting/denylisting

--   `ALLOWLIST`: the allowlist.
-When set, values in `DENYLIST` are disregarded

--   `DENYLIST`: the denylist

-Allowlisting/denylisting support IP, route and UA as values, fuzzy matching.
-Use `,` as the delimiter to separate multiple values, eg: `ALLOWLIST=1.1.1.1,2.2.2.2,/qdaily/column/59`
+This configuration has been removed.
+It is recommended to use a proxy server such as Nginx or Cloudflare for access control.

 ### Access Key/Code